 As the victorious Pandavas came to seek Gandhari’s blessings, her sorrow boiled over.
 She did not see them as warriors who had fulfilled their duty but as men who had destroyed her sons.
 Her pain was indescribable, and it was in this moment of overwhelming grief that she uttered her curse.

 With her divine power, accumulated through years of penance and devotion, Gandhari cursed Lord Krishna, the divine charioteer of the Pandavas and the orchestrator of the war.
 She declared that just as the Kaurava dynasty had been destroyed, Krishna’s Yadava clan would meet a similar fate.
-She prophesied that his people would descend into chaos, turning against each other, and that Krishna himself would die a lonely death in the forest.
+She said:

 Krishna, in his wisdom, accepted her curse with humility.
 He understood that the destruction of the Yadavas was necessary for the greater cosmic plan, marking the end of an era and the transition into the Kali Yuga, the age of strife and darkness.